azimuth-cloud/azimuth-config/README.md

 A site may wish to define mixin environments containing site-specific information that is common across several concrete environments, e.g. image and flavor IDs or the location of an ACME server.

-An typical layering of inventories might be:
+A typical layering of inventories might be:

 ```
 base -> singlenode -> site -> development